 The Misconception of the Experienced Programmer

-It is widely accepted that expert programmers are not born, but rather they are developed through experience and practice.
-As such, businesses often hire junior developers with the expectation that they will progress through the ranks and become more experienced senior programmers.
-While it may be difficult to find highly experienced developers with a reasonable price tag, there are thousands of young, enthusiastic, and capable developers who are eager to contribute their skills and new ideas to a company’s projects.
-Investing in these young developers is not only a wise move, but also an investment in the growth and success of a business for the future.
+It’s commonly agreed that skilled programmers are not inherently talented, but rather, they develop their abilities through practice and experience.
+Therefore, many businesses hire junior developers with the expectation that they will progress to become seasoned senior programmers.
+While it can be challenging to find highly skilled developers who are affordable, there are numerous young, motivated, and capable developers eager to share their skills and innovative ideas with businesses.
+Investing in these budding developers is not only smart but also a valuable investment in a company’s long-term growth and success.

-It is essential to invest in the long-term health of the Information Technology (IT) sector around the globe.
-To ensure that the demand for IT positions is met, we must take steps to cultivate and nurture the minds of the younger generations.
-A research report published by the National Academies of Science, Engineering, and Medicine in 2019 estimated that, by the year 2022, there will be a shortage of one million computer-related positions.
-Therefore, it is incumbent upon us to take proactive measures to prevent this gap in the market.
+Investing in the long-term health of the global Information Technology (IT) sector is critical.
+To ensure that the demand for IT jobs is met, we must make efforts to inspire and nurture the minds of younger generations.
+In 2019, a research report by the National Academies of Science, Engineering, and Medicine projected a shortfall of one million computer-related positions by 2022.
+Therefore, it is our responsibility to proactively prevent this talent gap in the market.

-Rather than simply aspiring to fuel the rapid growth of the business, there is a need to focus on equipping new programmers with the skills and knowledge to become successful senior developers.
-In the modern technology sector, it is not feasible for companies to keep relying on a small group of senior developers, or a limited pool of senior developers with varied skill sets.
-It is therefore essential to invest in the next generation of developers by providing them with the necessary guidance and support to become the leading figures of the industry in the future.
-While it may not be possible for a startup to recruit less experienced programmers due to resource constraints, it is the responsibility of larger businesses who have the capability to do so to provide financial support to nurture the upcoming generation of industry leaders.
+Rather than solely focusing on driving fast business growth, there is a need to concentrate on equipping new programmers with the skills and knowledge required to become successful senior developers.
+In today’s technology sector, it is not sustainable for companies to rely on a small group of senior developers or a limited pool of senior developers with diverse skill sets.
+It is therefore crucial to invest in the future generation of developers by offering them the necessary guidance and support to become industry leaders in the future.
+While resource constraints may prohibit startups from hiring less experienced programmers, it is the responsibility of larger businesses, with greater ability to do so, to provide financial support to cultivate the next generation of industry leaders.